What is Project management? Basics, Goals, Importance, Steps, Examples, And Values

 Project management is the art of turning chaos into choreography – orchestrating tasks, timelines, and teams to create a harmonious performance that brings ideas to life.
 Project management is “the discipline of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria.”

 Imagine project management as the conductor of a grand symphony.
-It's the skillful coordination of diverse instruments (tasks), each playing a crucial role, all guided by a conductor (project manager) to produce a masterpiece of success.
+It's the skilful coordination of diverse instruments (tasks), each playing a crucial role, all guided by a conductor (project manager) to produce a masterpiece of success.

 Project management encompasses a set of activities designed to ensure the successful implementation of a project.
 It involves the use of several principles, policies, and procedures that are intended to guide a project from the initiation phase all along to its completion.